tannerdolby/tannerdolby.com/src/writing/writing-safe-code-with-typescript.md

 tags:
  - typescript
  - javascript
-preview: "In TypeScript, its usually best to define a type annotation or let TS infer the variables type for you through type inference."
+preview: "In general, its usually best to define a type annotation or let TS infer the variables type for you through type inference."
 ---

 {{ preview }} Otherwise, if your unsure what the data type will be for a value ahead of time, this is where [type inference][1] is quite nice.